Bernhard Eduardovich Petri

 Bernhard Eduardovich Petri (Бернгард Эдуардович Петри; 17 September 1884 – 25 November 1937) was a Russian anthropologist and archaeologist.
 Petri organized archeology and ethnographic expeditions to Lake Baikal, while employed by the Kunstkamera during the 1910s.

-Iron artifacts were discovered and used to propose the Kurumchi culture as the first Iron Age society of Baikalia.
-Petri became a professor at the Irkutsk State University and taught about the ancient history of the, Indigenous peoples of Siberia.
-He documented the cultures of several reindeer herding societies across the East Siberian taiga for Institute of the Peoples of the North throughout the 1920s and 1930s.
+Iron artefacts were discovered and used to propose the Kurumchi culture as the first Iron Age society of Baikalia.
+Petri became a professor at the Irkutsk State University and taught about the ancient history of the Indigenous peoples of Siberia.
+He documented the cultures of several reindeer herding societies across the East Siberian taiga for the Institute of the Peoples of the North throughout the 1920s and 1930s.

 In 1937 Petri was executed by the NKVD during the Great Purge.

 Early life

 The Swedish Lutheran figure Olaus Petri was a paternal ancestor whose descendants later relocated to Livonia in contemporary Cēsis, Latvia.
 Imperial Russian authorities had sentenced Bernhard's father, Edward Petri, to internal exile for vague association with the revolutionary Land and Liberty.
 However, Edward escaped to Switzerland.
 Bernhard was born in 1884 in Bern while his father was an assistant professor of Geography and Anthropology at the city university.
 In 1887 Edward returned to St. Petersburg, received a pardon, and became a professor at the Saint Petersburg Imperial University.

 Bernhard's childhood was spent in the Kingdom of Italy.
 At twelve he was enrolled at the Karl May School of Saint Petersburg in 1899.
 In the same year, Edward died and left his family in a perilous financial position.
 Evgenia joined the Kunstkamera to secure an income to support her two sons.
 She eventually became the head of the Australia and Oceania Department.
-Vasily Radlov was a colleague of Edward who after his death acted as the guardian of Bernhard.
+Vasily Radlov was a colleague of Edward who, after his death, acted as the guardian of Bernhard.

-Petri attended the St. Petersburg University where Radlov and Lev Sternberg became his primary academic influence.
+Petri attended the St. Petersburg University, where Radlov and Lev Sternberg became his primary academic influence.
 He developed a keen interest in anthropology, archeology, and ethnography as he felt the disciplines could combine to reconstruct the ancient material and spiritual cultures of contemporary societies.
-In 1910 he graduated from the university.
+In 1910, he graduated from the university.